Merative: Advancements

 In 2013, IBM and MD Anderson Cancer Center began a pilot program to further the center's "mission to eradicate cancer".
 However, after spending $62 million, the project did not meet its goals and it has been stopped.

 On February 8, 2013, IBM announced that oncologists at the Maine Center for Cancer Medicine and Westmed Medical Group in New York have started to test the Watson supercomputer system in an effort to recommend treatment for lung cancer.

 On July 29, 2016, IBM and Manipal Hospitals (a leading hospital chain in India) announced the launch of IBM Watson for Oncology, for cancer patients.
 This product provides information and insights to physicians and cancer patients to help them identify personalized, evidence-based cancer care options.
 Manipal Hospitals is the second hospital in the world to adopt this technology and first in the world to offer it to patients online as an expert second opinion through their website.
 Manipal discontinued this contract in December 2018.

 On January 7, 2017, IBM and Fukoku Mutual Life Insurance entered into a contract for IBM to deliver analysis to compensation payouts via its IBM Watson Explorer AI, this resulted in the loss of 34 jobs and the company said it would speed up compensation payout analysis via analysing claims and medical record and increase productivity by 30%.
 The company also said it would save ¥140m in running costs.

-It is said that IBM Watson will carry the knowledge-base of 1000 cancer specialists, which will bring a revolution in the field of healthcare.
-IBM is regarded as a disruptive innovation.
-However, the stream of oncology is still in its nascent stage.

-Several startups in the healthcare space have been effectively using seven business model archetypes to take solutions based on IBM Watson to the marketplace.
-These archetypes depends on the value generated for the target user (e.g. patient focus vs. healthcare provider and payer focus) and value capturing mechanisms (e.g. providing information or connecting stakeholders).
+Startups have also created business models applying existing AI algorithms such as IBM Watson to the healthcare industry.
+Structures depend on the value generated for the target user (e.g. patient focus vs. healthcare provider and payer focus) and value capturing mechanisms (e.g. providing information or connecting stakeholders).

-In 2019, Eliza Strickland calls "the Watson Health story [...] a cautionary tale of hubris and hype" and provides a "representative sample of projects" with their status.
+In 2019, Eliza Strickland called "the Watson Health story [...] a cautionary tale of hubris and hype" and provides a "representative sample of projects" with their status.
 A 2021 post from the Association for Computing Machinery (ACM) titled "What Happened To Watson Health?" described the portfolio management challenges of Watson Health given the number of acquisitions involved in the division creation in 2015, and its near-total emphasis on the "Blue Washing" process over acquisition customer-base needs.
 A 2025 book "The Rise and Fall of Explorys and IBM Watson Health" described these events in further detail.

 On January 21, 2022, IBM announced that it would sell Watson Health to the private equity firm of Francisco Partners.